userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 ##### Joint Position Movement Interface

-The `/joint_move` is a ROS package for single-joint control of A1 arms.
+The `/joint_move` is a ROS package for single-joint control of Galaxea A1.
 This package allows you to specify the movement of each joint from its current position to a target position, with configurable maximum speed and acceleration.
 If these parameters are not specified, default values will be used.
 The default maximum speed is 20 rad/s, and the default maximum acceleration is 20 rad/s².
 The topic names and fields of the movement interface are detailed in the following table.

 <table style="border-collapse: collapse;text-align:left">
     <thead>